Skip to main content

 Technical Analysis

 CVE-2025-1349 is a stored cross-site scripting (XSS) vulnerability affecting IBM Sterling B2B Integrator and IBM Sterling File Gateway versions 6.0.0.0 through 6.1.2.6 and 6.2.0.0 through 6.2.0.4.
-The vulnerability arises from improper neutralization of input during web page generation (CWE-79), allowing a privileged user to inject arbitrary JavaScript code into the web user interface.
-Because the injected script is stored and executed within the context of the trusted web application, it can alter the intended functionality of the interface.
-This can lead to the disclosure of sensitive information such as user credentials within an active session.
-The vulnerability requires a privileged user account to exploit, and no user interaction is needed beyond the privileged user’s actions.
-The CVSS v3.1 base score is 5.5 (medium severity), with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), high privileges required (PR:H), no user interaction (UI:N), scope changed (S:C), and low impact on confidentiality and integrity (C:L, I:L), with no impact on availability (A:N).
-No known exploits are currently reported in the wild, and no official patches have been linked yet.
-The vulnerability affects critical B2B integration platforms widely used for secure data exchange and business process automation, making it a significant concern for organizations relying on these IBM products for their supply chain and partner communications.
+This vulnerability arises from improper neutralization of input during web page generation (CWE-79), allowing a privileged user to inject arbitrary JavaScript code into the web user interface.
+Because the injected script is stored and executed within the context of the trusted application session, it can alter intended functionality and potentially lead to the disclosure of sensitive information such as user credentials.
+The vulnerability requires a privileged user to exploit, meaning that an attacker must already have elevated access to the system to embed malicious scripts.
+The CVSS v3.1 base score is 5.5 (medium severity), with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), high privileges required (PR:H), no user interaction (UI:N), scope changed (S:C), and impacts on confidentiality and integrity (C:L/I:L) but no impact on availability (A:N).
+No known exploits are currently reported in the wild, and no patches are linked in the provided data, suggesting that remediation may require vendor updates or configuration changes.
+The vulnerability affects critical business-to-business integration platforms used for secure data exchange and file transfers, which are often integral to enterprise supply chain and partner communications.

 Potential Impact